a_skyline2

 1857

-Managed by the Liverpool Juvenile Reformatory Association in 1900 this school catered for 80 girls; 90 when they acquired the adjacent house in about 1910.
-Used premises in Newsham Drive because of infectious illness in 1915 and made a temporary move to Heswall Park in 1916.
-Closed later that year.
+This school was managed by the Liverpool Juvenile Reformatory Association.
+Children would be sent here on magistrates’ recommendation, often after a short spell in prison.
+In 1900, the school catered for 80 girls; 90 when they acquired the adjacent house in about 1910.
+In 1915 the school used premises in Newsham Drive because of infectious illness; in 1916 it moved to Heswall Park temporarily.
+The school closed later that year.

 Liverpool Industrial School for Girls